tinygo-org/tinygo-site/content/docs/guides/build.md

 go install
 ```

+If you are getting an `gcc` or `g++ not found` error you most likely do not have a working C++ build environment.
+You'll need the `build-essential` package on Debian or `sudo dnf install make automake gcc gcc-c++` for Fedora based systems.

 Note that you should not use `make` when you want to build using a system-installed LLVM, just use the Go toolchain. `make` is used when you want to use a self-built LLVM, as in the next section.